Easy Refrigerator Garlic Dill Pickles Jar-by-Jar (Better Than Canned!)

 1. Fill each clean jar with:

-- 1-2 heads of dill, depending on how big the heads are (if you'd like even more dill flavor you can add a teaspoon of dried dill seed as well).
+- 1-2 heads of dill, depending on how big the heads are – if you’d like even more dill flavor you can add a teaspoon of dried dill seed as well.
+No fresh dill available?
+You can simply use more dill seed!

 - Red pepper flakes – optional, but really do add to the flavor.
 You can try everything from a few shakes to 1/2 of a teaspoon for each jar, depending on the spiciness level you’d like to achieve.